bahrus/xtal-sip/README.md

 xtal-sip checks if that key can be found in the global importmap.

-Note that we are allowing a tag name to invoke a dynamic import, passing in the name of the tag, which [now I'm thinking may raise security concerns](https://github.com/w3c/webappsec-csp/issues/243).
-Some additional functionality listed below has been removed, in order to guarantee better security.

 If the code finds the validated tag name as an import map key, it tries to do a dynamic import of that key, as soon as it detects a relevant tag name added to the active DOM tree within its shadow DOM realm.
 If that succeeds, and the tagName gets successfully registered, a custom event is fired: "load-success", which includes the tag name that was successfully loaded in the custom event detail.